quinnledingham/WebsiteCensorshipProxy/README.md

 # Website Censorship Proxy
 A proxy that can a browser can connect to and it will block a website if it contains a keyword to be blocked.
 Only works with HTTP.
+Implemented using sockect programming.

 #### How it works
 First connects to the browser and receives a HTTP GET request from it.